davew-msft/MLOps-E2E/README.md

 You can provision using the Deploy to Azure button above or by using the Azure CLI.

+### Provisioning using the Azure Portal

-Choose your Subscription, and enter a Resource Group Name, SQL Server Username, and SQL Server Password.
-Then click the `Next` button.
+Choose your Subscription, and enter a Resource Group group, Location (Southeast Asia for the ADF Data Flow Preview) SQL Server Username, SQL Server Password, and agree to the Terms and Conditions.
+Then click the `Purchase` button.

 ![setup](https://raw.githubusercontent.com/DataSnowman/MLonBigData/master/images/setup.png)

-Preview the Resource Types and click the `Deploy` button.
+When the Deployment completes you will receive a notification in the Azure Portal.
+Click the `Go to resource group` button.

 ![preview](https://raw.githubusercontent.com/DataSnowman/MLonBigData/master/images/preview.png)

-After about 3 minutes the deployment should complete.
-Click the green link `Manage` your resources to open the resource group in the Azure portal.
+After you open the resource group in the Azure portal you should see these deployed resources

 ![deploy](https://raw.githubusercontent.com/DataSnowman/MLonBigData/master/images/deploy.png)